yugokato/openapi-test-client/README.md

 OpenAPI Test Client (with an emphasis on "test" client) can generate/update API clients in Python from any OpenAPI 3.x specifications.

+This API test client will make the entire testing process very easy and efficient by automatically handling a lot of boilerplate under the hood, while also providing you with full control over how and what you want to test, as well as how you want to extend or customize it for your own use case.

 The goal of the project is to provide easy-to-use/maintain auto-generated API clients for QA engineers who need to thoroughly perform automated API testing against API-first applications in a fast-paced development environment.

-During each software release cycle, QA will need to perform various testing to ensure that new APIs to be released work as expected.
-The testing tool for QA requires to have a lot of flexibility and intelligence to achieve this efficiently, and to fully automate everything which of course includes negative cases and some unusual scenarios.
-This API test client will make the entire testing process very easy and efficient by automatically handling a lot of boilerplate under the hood, while also providing you with full control over how and what you want to test, as well as how you want to extend or customize it for your own use case.
+# Built on API Client Core Framework

-This project is built on top of the [API Client Core](src/openapi_test_client/libraries/core), a framework for building Python API clients with decorator-driven endpoint declaration and sync/async dual-mode support.
+OpenAPI Test Client is built on top of [**API Client Core**](src/openapi_test_client/libraries/core), a reusable framework for building Python API clients with decorator-driven endpoint declaration, rich endpoint metadata and introspection, request hooks, and sync/async dual-mode support.

+While OpenAPI Test Client focuses on OpenAPI-driven API client generation for testing purposes, API Client Core provides the underlying framework and can be used independently to build general-purpose API clients.

+See [API Client Core README](src/openapi_test_client/libraries/core) for details of the framework.

 # SDK client v.s.
 Test client